thlorenz/mold-source-map/README.md

  * @return {Stream} A duplex stream that writes out content with source map that had all sources paths adjusted.
  */
  ```

+## Unstable API

+A more custom/advanced API will be/is exposed, however it is still in high fluctuation.

+Take a look at the `index.js` to get an idea of what's coming/already there.